groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.5 =
+* Changed WP_Popup to be a singleton class.
+Enqueue with wpgh_enqueue_modal();
+* Added WP_Popup support for source from URLS.
+Use #source=https://myurl.com
+* Added WP_Popup support for width and height from init href.
+Use #source=id&width=400&height=500
+* Fixed links which trigger the popup now prevent default behaviour
+* Changed editing emails in funnels to open up the modal with an iFrame of he editing screen rather than opening up a new tab for better UX.

 = 1.0.4 =
 * If a label is not present in a custom text field then use the placeholder as that is the next likely place.
 * Added Popup modal from Styling extension to core instead.